mxncr/femb/README.md

 ### Example

 In the following example, we start with the point cloud of an ancient amphora (`data/amphora_pts.meshb`).
-The mesh-preprocessing step of the plugin takes care of building the tetrahedral mesh (surface reconstruction of the boundary with `Geogram` algorithms and interior volume meshing with `TetGen`).
+The mesh preprocessing step of the plugin takes care of building the tetrahedral mesh (surface reconstruction of the boundary with `Geogram` algorithms and interior volume meshing with `TetGen`).
 We apply the following Poisson problem:

     {